 Have you ever wondered how a virtual or part time CFO works?
 Or what it can actually do for your business?

 We could tell you, but Charlie Hamer from Public Sector Network (PSN) offered to instead.
-So here he is sharing his experience of using a virtual CFO, plus how his business handled COVID and finally… a definitive ruling on the question of yoghurt.
+So here he is sharing his experience of using our virtual CFO service, plus how his business handled COVID and finally… a definitive ruling on the question of yoghurt.

 We hope you enjoy this founder Q&A.